 By law, he died intestate, meaning he died without a will.
 Because of that, we had to deal not only with the emotional tragedy of his unexpected death, but the significant financial costs associated with no having estate plan in place.
 You see, by not signing his estate planning documents before he died, it was if he had done nothing to prepare for his death.

-Here’s a Brief Questionnaire to Determine if You Need a Will in
+Here’s a Brief Questionnaire to Determine if You Need a Last Will in New Jersey

 A will is a document which directs how your property is to be distributed upon your death and provides for the people you love and care for when you are gone.
 A will creates a fiduciary relationship between your executor and beneficiaries in which property is held for the benefit of one (or more) person(s).
 The person creating the will is generally called a testator, or grantor.